Kitura/kitura.dev/en/starter/generator/project_layout_reference.md

        - The `/<application_name>` subdirectory contains the `main.swift` file for the application.
        - The `/Generated` subdirectory contains all generated Swift files, including those for models.
 -   `models`: All model JSON files.
--   `definitions`: API and product definition YAML files.
+-   `definitions`: API definition YAML files.

 The following table describes the project structure in more detail: